gittyvas/google-ad-clicker-premium/README.md

 # Ad Clicker Premium for Google

-This command-line tool clicks ads for a certain query on Google search using [undetected_chromedriver](https://github.com/ultrafunkamsterdam/undetected-chromedriver) package.
+This command-line tool clicks ads for a certain query on Google search using [undetected_chromedriver](https://github.com/ultrafunkamsterdam/undetected-chromedriver) or [SeleniumBase](https://github.com/seleniumbase/SeleniumBase) packages.
 Supports proxy, running multiple simultaneous browsers, ad targeting/exclusion, and running in loop.

 * Additional Features in Premium